 This vegan and gluten-free dish is a favorite of my friend Brandy.
 It is a savory dish of cooked garbanzo beans (chickpeas), onion, garlic, bay leaves and various Indian spices.
-It gets its heat from small red chilies and although I only use one chili in this recipe, you can add more if you like it hotter.
+It gets its heat from small red chiles and although I only use one chile in this recipe, you can add more if you like it hotter.

 2 tablespoons coconut oil

 1 dried red chile (break in half)

 2 15-ounce cans chickpeas (rinsed and drained)